-Spark’s seventh annual Official Call For Entry will be issued April 1, 2013.
+Spark’s seventh annual Official Call For Entry is live.
 Come, join the fun!

 Spark:Communication is focused on Graphic, Package, Brand, UX and Interface, Motion and Environmental/signage design, among others.
 App Design may be entered in the new Spark>App Design competition, currently open for entries, or in this Communication Design competition.

 Communication design student entries now belong in the Spark>Concept & Student competition, >HERE.

 This competition is for work that is either published, produced, created on spec or as part of a proposal, or is scheduled for production.
 All competitions continue Spark’s core mission and basic Criteria.

 Spark is international in scope and accepts entries from all designers, everywhere.

 The Spark>Communication design competition competition is currently accepting entries.
 The Standard Deadline is September 15, and the Late Deadline is October 10.
 Finalists will send their work or displays to Spark from October 14-25.
 The Spark Awards Celebration will follow in January.

 The Competition will be judged along the same lines as earlier Spark events—same Criteria, Categories, website and branding.
 Spark is a two-phase competition.
 There is one pricing tier, for companies, organizations and professional designers.